mpourmpoulis/PythonVoiceCodingPlugin/README.md

     - the tool will go to great lengths to try and decode what you meant from incomplete or insufficient or ambiguous descriptions and suggest meaningful , color highlighted alternatives:)

-   - even if you fail to get what you wanted as the main result , certain operations such as paste back can work with those alternatives instead, minimizing command overhead:)
+   - even if you fail to get what you wanted as the main result , certain operations such as paste back can work with those alternatives instead without command overhead:)

    - as a side effect there are often more than one ways to select the same region so you can use whichever you think first:)